waptik/epubgen/README.md

 ------

 This EPUB library will generate the needed files, as well as download all referenced images.
+Note that all fonts and all images respectively are downloaded in parallel.

-In addition, browsers need to support `DOMParser` and `XMLSerializer` to replace `jsdom` and `xmlserializer` respectively.
+In addition, browsers need to support `DOMParser` to replace `jsdom`.

 Note that in the browser, only images on servers with CORS enabled can be downloaded.